mattrussi/gitlab-com-runbooks/dashboards/README.md

 # File nomenclature

-We utilize the following file format: `dashboards/<service name, aka type>/<dashboard name>.dashboard.libsonnet`
+We utilize the following file format: `dashboards/<service name, aka type>/<dashboard name>.dashboard.jsonnet`

 Using this consistent schema makes URLs consistent, etc.

 Example, the Container Registry is of service type `registry`.
-Therefore, `dashboards/registry/<somedashboard>.dashboard.libsonnet`
+Therefore, `dashboards/registry/<some dashboard>.dashboard.jsonnet`

 # Extending Grafana dashboards

 In order to extend Grafana dashboard you don't need to run Grafana locally.
 The most common scheme for extending dashboards is updating their definitions in your local repository and pushing changes to a testing playground on `dashboards.gitlab.net`.

 An alternative way to check simple changes, that does not require installing dependencies on your local machine, is using a Grafana Playground folder.
-All users with viewer access to dashboards.gitlab.net, (ie, all GitLab team members), have full permission to edit all dashboards in the [Playground Grafana folder](https://dashboards.gitlab.net/dashboards/f/playground-FOR-TESTING-ONLY/playground-for-testing-purposes-only).
+All users with viewer access to `dashboards.gitlab.net`, (ie, all GitLab team members), have full permission to edit all dashboards in the [Playground Grafana folder](https://dashboards.gitlab.net/dashboards/f/playground-FOR-TESTING-ONLY/playground-for-testing-purposes-only).
 You can create dashboards in this folder using the Grafana Web UI.

 If you, however, need to extend or modify an existing dashboard and create a merge request to persist these modification, you need be able to quickly create a snapshot of a new version of a dashboard to validate your changes.
 In order to do that you first need to install dependencies required by the [test-dashboard.sh](test-dashboard.sh) script.
 You will also need to obtain an API token for Grafana from 1Password.